 Now for some economics.
 Demand and Supply.
 Classical theory of economics states that if the demand goes up - the supply remaining constant - prices go up too.
 This is true for Oil, most precious metals, etc. For other goods, if the prices are higher, then the consumer might shift to substitutes so organizations in an effort to make more profit do not increase the prices.
 Instead, they increase their capacity to produce goods at almost the same rate as the demand moves up.
 This creates new expansion plans, new jobs, and hence again the above mentioned cycle continues.

-If the companies/ individuals do not earn money they have less to saveIf the banks get less money, they give out less money and hence make less moneyIf there is less money for people to spend, they either buy cheaper substitutes or not buy at allIf the consumer does not buy, the companies do not make money and expansions go for a tossIf expansions do not happen/ new companies do not come up, the industry slows downIf the industry slows down, the governments have less taxes to collect and lesser budgetsIf budgets are lesser, social spending decreasesIf social spending decreases, the unrest begins
+Now to make the explanation clearer lets figure some connections: If the companies/ individuals do not earn money they have less to saveIf the banks get less money, they give out less money and hence make less moneyIf there is less money for people to spend, they either buy cheaper substitutes or not buy at allIf the consumer does not buy, the companies do not make money and expansions go for a tossIf expansions do not happen/ new companies do not come up, the industry slows downIf the industry slows down, the governments have less taxes to collect and lesser budgetsIf budgets are lesser, social spending decreasesIf social spending decreases, the unrest begins

-Since banks are making losses/ 'not enough' profit, shareholders get angry; CEO has to goSince other organizations are making losses/ 'not enough' profit, shareholders get angry; CEO has to go.
+Now the impact for the stakeholders: Since banks are making losses/ 'not enough' profit, shareholders get angry; CEO has to goSince other organizations are making losses/ 'not enough' profit, shareholders get angry; CEO has to go.
 Above corollary is that shareholders are also losing money.
-Since countries are not making money and hence people are suffering, governments will lose their votebanksInfact due to the extreme lowering of oil prices, terrorists are also not going to have much money since their masters purse strings might just be running on emptyand hence due to all the above except one....the individual loses
+Since countries are not making money and hence people are suffering, governments will lose their votebanksInfact due to the extreme lowering of oil prices, terrorists are also not going to have much money since their masters purse strings might just be running on emptyand hence due to all the above except one....the individual loses Hopefully, you get my drift.
+This is just not going to happen.
+Rich individuals/ corporations/ governments can take the fallout for sometime but sooner or later they will realise that there is just no other way to come out of this but to make profits.

 Also since the world today is extremely connected (take the example of terrorists - US does not buy oil due to recession and terrorists have lesser money for spreading hate) and mind you this is an extremely delicate connection, making profits is not easy unless the entire global machinery is greased.
 This grease comes from banking organizations and consumers who will spend the money thay they generate.
 And banks will spend once they are aware that if they dont, they are the ones who lose the most.
 They own the money and they need to pay the interest.